rbraband521/Sequelize-Model-Associations/Associations.md

 *****
 ### Defining an Alias

 At this point, you could have everything working just great however I was still receiving an error `column 'UserId' does not exist`.
 For me, this was because of how I was requesting information in my GET request.
-If you're still receiving this error, navigate to your routes.js file and check out your GET request
+If you're still receiving this error, navigate to your routes.js file and check out your GET request.

 Mine looks like this: